-- The date/time of last parameter change or the last time the database was archived - If control programs, properties, and schedules were successfully stored in memory - Undelivered Alarm Status
+- The date/time of last parameter change or the last time the database was archived - If control programs, properties, and schedules were successfully stored in memory - The date/time of last backup and restore - Undelivered Alarm Status

 TouchScreen Control TouchScreen Schedule Edit Enable Check this field to allow a user to edit this controller's schedules from an Equipment Touch or System Touch Schedules screen.
 NOTE Schedules edited on an Equipment Touch or System Touch are not uploaded to the i-Vu® application.
-This could result in the controller operating on a schedule that differs from the one you see in the i-Vu® interface.
+This could result in the controller operating o a schedule that differs from the one you see in the i-Vu® interface.
 Controller Clock Clock Fail Date and Time Date and time the controller uses when its real-time clock is invalid.
 Time Synch Sensitivity (seconds) When the controller receives a time sync request, if the difference between the controller's time and the time sync's time is greater than this field's value, the controller's time is immediately changed.
 If the difference is less than this field's value, the controller's time is slowly adjusted until the time is correct.
-Network Microblocks BACnet third party integration points capacity, integration points requested, and integration points active Shows how many third-party BACnet points the TV-UCXP683T-V allows (capacity), how many points are in the control program (requested), and how many are currently active (not disabled in i-Vu®).
-For example, if the controller allows 400 points, the control program has 350 points, and you disabled 30 points in i-Vu®, you would see: Integration points capacity: 400 Integration points requested: 350 Integration points active: 320 Modbus integration points capacity and integration points active Shows how many Modbus points the TV-UCXP683T-V allows (capacity) and how many are currently active.
-Number of poll retries before Network Input Microblocks Indicate failure The maximum number of retries after the initial attempt that a Network microblock will attempt to communicate with its target device.
+Network Microblocks BACnet third party integration points capacity, integration points requested, Shows how many third-party BACnet points the TV-UC253-V allows (capacity), how many points are in the control program (requested), and how many are currently active (not disabled in i-Vu®). and integration points active For example, if the controller allows 400 points, the control program has 350 points, and you disabled 30 points in i-Vu®, you will see: Integration points capacity: 400 Integration points requested: 350 Integration points active: 320 Number of poli retries before Network Input Microblocks Indicate failure The maximum number of retries after the initial attempt that a Network microblock will attempt to communicate with its target device.
 If unsuccessful, the point will transition to an idle state for 30 seconds before attempting to communicate again.
 Change this field only if directed by Technical Support.
+Periodic rebinding interval If a microblock uses a wildcard in its address, this timer determines how often the microblock will attempt to find the nearest instance of its target.
+For example, if an outside air temperature address uses a wildcard, a VAV application will look for the outside air temperature on the same network segment or on the nearest device containing that object.